-Specific faculty rules in terms of termination of studies might apply if a student fails ALDE 112 or ALDE122 / ALDA112 or 122.
+Specific faculty rules in terms of termination of studies might apply if a student fails ALDE122 / ALDA12 / ALDA122.

-Students who have already successfully completed a similar module to ALDE 112 or ALDE122 / ALDA112 or ALDA122 at another institution and can provide proof of this, may apply in writing on the prescribed form for formal recognition of the module.
+Students who have already successfully completed a similar module to ALDE122 / ALDA112 / ALDA122 at another institution and can provide proof of this, may apply in writing on the prescribed form for formal recognition of the module.
 This application should be submitted to the subject chair responsible for Academic Literacy.
 Recognition is only granted in cases where the modules are on the same NQF level (NQF5), where the credit values are the same value (12), and where content is comparable.